Manitoba

 Supports in day, vocational and employment services may be provided on an individualized basis or they may be provided in small group settings with the goal of increased community participation.
 The services include supports in:

-• job development and employment supports including job coaching and follow-up
+• job development and employment supports, such as job coaching and follow-up

 • developing work skills, decision-making, problem solving, social and life skills